colinkiama/vala-gtk4-text-formatting-demo/README.md

 # text_formatting

-An app that demonstrates how to create a Vaa GTK4 app with text formatting features.
+An app that demonstrates how to create a Vala GTK4 app with text formatting features.

 Features: